MAIF/otoroshi/manual/src/main/paradox/usage/2-services.md

 <img src="../img/exchange.png" />
 @@@

+you can find an example project that implements V1 challenge [here](https://github.com/MAIF/otoroshi/tree/master/demos/challenge)

 #### V2 challenge

 If you enable secure communication for a given service with `V2 - signed JWT token exhange` activated, you will have to add a filter on the target application that will take the `Otoroshi-State` header value containing a JWT token, verify it's content signature then extract a claim named `state` and return a new JWT token in a header named `Otoroshi-State-Resp` with the `state` value in a claim named `state-resp`.
 By default, the signature algorithm is HMAC+SHA512 but can you can choose your own.
 The sent and returned JWT tokens have short TTL to avoid being replayed.
 You must be validate the tokens TTL.
+The audience of the response token must be `Otoroshi` and you have to specify `iat`, `nbf` and `exp`.

 @@@ div { .centered-img }
 <img src="../img/exchange-2.png" />
 @@@

+you can find an example project that implements V2 challenge [here](https://github.com/MAIF/otoroshi/tree/master/demos/challenge)

 #### Info. token